Adrian-Gatu/CTF-Competitios/Skool Cyber Community CTF.md

 ```

 ### **Findings:**
-This query helped count the number of failed login attempts from the attacker's IP before a successful login.
+This query helped count the number of failed login attempts from the attacker's IP before a successful login which is 14.

 ---